MapBBCode/mapbbcode/EMBEDDING.md

 ## Improvements

 For a production-grade forum modification, changes above are not enough.
-There is no locatization, no configuration panel, and several hundred of javascript are included in every page, even in the forum index.
+There is no locatization, no configuration panel, and several hundred kilobytes of javascript and css are included in every page, even in the forum index.

 ### Localization

 If possible, it would be best to keep MapBBCode translation strings in a separate file.
-Those are included in header templates (remember there can be more than one), right after `mapBBcode` object initialization:
+Those are used in header templates (remember there can be more than one), right after `mapBBcode` object initialization:

 ```javascript
 mapBBcode.setStrings({